-1 at the numbers.
-So yeah, let's turn to page 148 of this

-2 thing.
-Yeah, I'm go ing to read from the top of page 149,

-3 and read it into the record, because I think it's well

-4 worth having, and fo r people to know.
-Because this to me

-5 could be read today as a contemporary recommendation:

-6 "Provision of family and child welfare

-7 services should not be restricted to

-8 the narrow definition of investigating

-9 allegations or evidence of neglect of

-10 the children, but recognition to the

-11 prevention of family deterioration and

-12 professional services given to

-13 strengthen and maintain family life.

-14 In families where protection of

-15 children is an issue, all the resources

-16 and authority of the child welfare

-17 legislation should be used.
-This would

-18 include intensive home supervision,

-19 referral to other community services

-20 for necessary services, the use of the

-21 court, temporary substitute care,

-22 foster home care, adoption and selected

-23 institutional placement.
-The keynote

-24 of this recommendation is that the

-25 agency will need to direct more

-1 resources and energy into services for

-2 children in their own homes and that

-3 where substitute care is required,

-4 homes in the Indian community should be

-5 helped to provide this service."

-6 So that was the Caldwell report.
-That

-7 same year there's a report on education of Indians in

-8 Ontario, which is found at Tab E. Yeah, so and in this

-9 one it is really interesting.

-10 This guy is named Mr. Sim and he is looking

-11 at the situation of education for Indian children in

-12 Ontario.
-And again, he like his colleague Caldwell, calls

-13 attentions to the inequalities in funding.
-So we're seeing

-14 the cascade effect of the inequalities in funding for

-15 children's services, this time in education.
-And on page

-16 35 of that report, I'd just like to read one segment into

-17 the thing, because I think it's really important.
-It says:

-18 "Knowing how much lag can be expected

-19 between the formulation of new

-20 policies, including the staging of

-21 exciting new pilot projects and a

-22 general adoption of these principles

-23 into the whole system, a key question

-24 immediately comes to mind.
-Taking into

-25 account the Indian question in this

-1 province, can Ontario afford to wait 2 for this type of glacial change.
-3 Schools, board, outlook, supervision, 4 teacher training, textbooks must all be 5 modified.
-Let someone hazard a guess 6 as to what year, or what century 7 significant changes towards real 8 equality will be noted in the 9 achievement for the children."
-10 In this same report he talks about the 11 importance of including culture, or creating equity in 12 education.
-And you know, I hear politicians often say, you 13 know, we're making good first steps.
-I was in 1967, three 14 years old, and I'm not three years old anymore.
-Even the 15 bearer is older than that.
-And the question has to be, 16 when the second step will fall?
-Why is it that First 17 Nations children have to do as Simms has said, be subject 18 to this glacial change in simply trying to get equitable 19 services so they grow up healthy and proud?
-20 There's a series of recommendations and I 21 commend them to the Commissioners to read at their own 22 at their own leisure, but it's the centennial year, Canada 23 knew a lot, it could have done a lot better.
-24 MS. CHRISTA BIG CANOE: Just as a for 25 purposes, may I please request that first the Caldwell,
+at the numbers.
+So yeah, let's turn to page 148 of this 1 thing.
+Yeah, I'm going to read from the top of page 149, 2 and read it into the record, because I think it's well 3 4 worth having, and for people to know.
+Because this to me could be read today as a contemporary recommendation: 5 6 "Provision of family and child welfare services should not be restricted to 7 the narrow definition of investigating 8 9 allegations or evidence of neglect of the children, but recognition to the 10 11 prevention of family deterioration and professional services given to 12 13 strengthen and maintain family life.
+In families where protection of 14 15 children is an issue, all the resources and authority of the child welfare 16 17 legislation should be used.
+This would 18 include intensive home supervision, referral to other community services 19 for necessary services, the use of the 20 21 court, temporary substitute care, 22 foster home care, adoption and selected institutional placement.
+The keynote 23 24 of this recommendation is that the 25 agency will need to direct more resources and energy into services for 1 children in their own homes and that 2 where substitute care is required, 3 homes in the Indian community should be 4 helped to provide this service."
+5 6 So that was the Caldwell report.
+That 7 same year there's a report on education of Indians in Ontario, which is found at Tab E. Yeah, so -- and in this 8 9 one it is really interesting.
+This guy is named Mr. Sim and he is looking 10 at the situation of education for Indian children in 11 Ontario.
+And again, he like his colleague Caldwell, calls 12 attentions to the inequalities in funding.
+So we're seeing 13 the cascade effect of the inequalities in funding for 14 15 children's services, this time in education.
+And on page 35 of that report, I'd just like to read one segment into 16 17 the thing, because I think it's really important.
+It says: 18 "Knowing how much lag can be expected between the formulation of new 19 policies, including the staging of 20 21 exciting new pilot projects and a general adoption of these principles 22 into the whole system, a key question 23 24 immediately comes to mind.
+Taking into account the Indian guestion in this 25 province, can Ontario afford to wait 1 for this type of glacial change.
+2 Schools, board, outlook, supervision, 3 teacher training, textbooks must all be 4 modified.
+Let someone hazard a guess 5 6 as to what year, or what century 7 significant changes towards real equality will be noted in the 8 achievement for the children."
+9 importance of including culture, or creating equity in 11 education.
+And you know, I hear politicians often say, you 12 know, we're making good first steps.
+I was in 1967, three 13 years old, and I'm not three years old anymore.
+Even the 14 15 bearer is older than that.
+And the question has to be, when the second step will fall?
+Why is it that First 16 17 Nations children have to do as Simms has said, be subject 18 to this glacial change in simply trying to get equitable services so they grow up healthy and proud?
+19